Farm Financial Assessment

 At the assessment

-During the assessment, you and your advisor will work through the relevant parts of the assessment together.
+During the assessment, you and your adviser will work through the relevant parts of the assessment together.

 About you section

-Your advisor will help you complete the about you section.
-Your advisor will discuss:
+If you couldn’t complete this section online your adviser will help you complete the about you section.
+Your adviser will discuss all of these:

 - the financial position of your farm